All Episodes

 No, I don't recognize that.

-And the bottom line is I don't know where you're extrapolating that from.
+And the bottom line is, I don't know where you're extrapolating that from.

-The bottom line is 95% of all working families of 95% of all working families making under $200,000 a year would get a $1,000 tax break.
+Working families of 95% of all working families making under $200,000 a year would get a $1,000 tax break.

 God bless you.